Sant720/sandwich/content/docs/extras/setup-journey.md

 found no layout file for "HTML" for kind "home"
 ```

-and the page was effectively blank.
-The root problem was still the **incompatibility between my Hugo version and theme I had selected**.
+The page was effectively blank.
+The root problem was still the **incompatibility between my Hugo version and the theme I had selected**.

 ---

+## Failed upgrade attempts

-## 4. Attempting manual upgrades with tarballs (GLIBC & PATH issues)
+### 4. Attempting manual upgrades with tarballs (GLIBC and PATH issues)

 Realizing I needed a newer Hugo, I removed the apt version: